noahcroit/access_control_rp2zk/README.md

 # Access Control Project
-The project consists of \
+The project consists of <br>
-- PCB design and the firmware of `Fail-Secure` door lock for the access control room. \
+- PCB design and the firmware of `Fail-Secure` door lock for the access control room. <br>
 - Python worker of access control interface.
-This software will interract with the room management system later \
+This software will interract with the room management system later <br>

 The project has 2 different version, v2023 and v2024.